fortinet-fortisoar/solution-pack-phishing-incident-management/README.md

 # Phishing Incident Management

+**Compatibility:** 7.2+

-Guided Simulation where a series of automation workflows guides your investigation via the Workspace comments.
-Comments tagged as *Actions* represent the tasks the analyst must do. *Hints* are simply suggestions
+Scripted Simulation where a series of automation workflows guide your investigation via the workspace comments.
+Comments tagged as *Actions* represent the tasks the analyst must do. *Hints* are simply suggestions.

 |  |  |
 | --- | --- |